-The Council has not used its ability to require financial contributions for some years and the future use of financial contributions is likely to evolve over time.
 The details of any requirement would be included in the District Plan and Development Contributions Policy and any new or altered requirements would be consulted on through changes to those documents.

 Grants & Subsidies

 Some of our activities qualify for a grant or subsidy from the Crown (e.g. New Zealand Transport Agency (NZTA) for qualifying roading expenditure), or other entities.
 These are used as the initial source of funding where they are available.